-Payroll and human resources software provider, Paychex (NASDAQ:PAYX) reported results in line with analyst expectations in Q4 FY2023 quarter, with revenue up 7.45% year on year to $1.23 billion.
-Paychex made a GAAP profit of $350.4 million, improving on its profit of $296.4 million, in the same quarter last year.
+Payroll and human resources software provider, Paychex (NASDAQ:PAYX) fell short of analysts' expectations in Q2 FY2024, with revenue up 5.7% year on year to $1.26 billion.
+It made a non-GAAP profit of $1.08 per share, improving from its profit of $0.99 per share in the same quarter last year.

-One of the oldest payroll service providers, Paychex provides payroll and human resource (HR) solutions.
+One of the oldest service providers in the industry, Paychex (NASDAQ:PAYX) offers its customers payroll and HR software solutions.

 Managing basic HR functions like payroll and benefits are requirements for all companies, but are particularly time consuming and expensive for small and medium sized businesses, who have historically used a series of patchwork measures involving spreadsheets, accountants and single purpose software from multiple vendors.

 Paychex offers a full range of human capital management (HCM) products including payroll processing and HR services to manage employees, from onboarding, managing schedules and benefits, and offering retirement accounts like 401Ks.
 Paychex also has a large internal staff of professionals who can provide full offers of outsourced HR and compliance functions, while also providing a range of insurance options (e.g. health, cybersecurity, and property) to businesses and their employees.